huyvanzzz/BTL.HKL/README.md

    + If the answer is incorrect, the application will display a new word and decrease the times by 1.
    + If you want to use the hint, you will lose the score by 200.
    + To exit the game, click the Exit button (Exit icon).
+   + To reset the game, click the Reset button.
-10. To exit the application, click the Exit button (Cross icon).
+10. To exit the application, click the Exit button (Exit icon).

 ## Demo
 + search